dilawar/ncbs/handbook/student_handbook.markdown

 System Administrators.
 Please report major outages to the reception desk at any time of day or night, any day of the week.

-Helpdesk: helpdesk@ncbs.res.in
+Helpdesk helpdesk@ncbs.res.in

-System administrator: Prasanta Kumar Baruah (prasanta@ncbs.res.in)
+System administrator Prasanta Kumar Baruah (prasanta@ncbs.res.in)

-Computer Committee: Krushnamegh, Gaiti Hasan, Ramkumar, Shannon
+Computer Committee Krushnamegh, Gaiti Hasan, Ramkumar, Shannon

 # Helpdesk System